 Earth Day really should be every day.
 Earth Day activities work especially well with a study of the earth.
 It’s helpful for children to understand the earth and their place on it if they are going to help care for the earth.

 I already had a post with Montessori-Inspired Earth Day Activities.
-Today, I have links to some continent activities that would add to a study of the earth in preparation for Earth Day.
+Today, I have links to some continent activities that would add to a study of the earth in preparation for Earth Day (or any time).
 The Montessori world (continent) map is an important part of the Montessori geography curriculum.

 Although there are beautiful continent map materials available for purchase, many teachers as well as homeschoolers prefer to make their own.
 Fortunately, there are some great DIY continent map tutorials available online.
 I’m going to share links to some continent map tutorials, presentation ideas, and extensions.